 The convenience and quickness of product documentation as a support resource are significant factors in their decision to stick with using your product.

-Of course, a customer support team is still needed to help with complicated issues.
+Naturally, a customer support team remains necessary to assist with complicated issues.

 Nevertheless, comprehensive product documentation will cover most of your customers’ needs while being available on demand.